 j. to delegate the relevant functions from the list above to associate rapporteurs and/or liaison rapporteurs, as necessary.

+Reviewed up to here at the 4 May 2023 RGM.

 2.3.3.7 The basic goal of each rapporteur is to assist the study group or working party in developing new and revised Recommendations to meet changing requirements in telecommunication techniques and services.
 However, it must be clearly understood that rapporteurs should not feel under any obligation to produce such texts unless a thorough study of the Question reveals a clear need for them.
 If it turns out that this is not the case, the work should be concluded with a simple report to the parent group establishing that fact.